 From the Zoroastrians Christians borrowed the idea of existence of angels and were inspired by their tale: "A male child shall be born from a virgin and this child shall grow up to be a prophet.
 After he dies he will be resurrected and this will be the end of death among mankind."

 Prophecies fulfilled.
 Events were fantasized to add respectibility and fulfilment of Old Testament prophecies.
-The stature of Jesus was enhanced by introducting a questionable lineage of both Joseph and Maria to the house of David, in spite of the fact that Jesus was supposed to be a virgin birth.
+The stature of Jesus was enhanced by introducting a questionable lineage of both Joseph and Maria to the house of David, in spite of the fact that Jesus was supposed to be of virgin birth.

 The son of God.
 The stories told about godmen Osiris-Dionysus and Mithras may have been used.
 Of Dionysus it is told that he is the Son of God, who is born to a virgin on the 25th of December before three shepherds.
 He is a prophet who offers his followers the chance to be born again through the rites of baptism.
 He is a wonderworker who raises the dead and miraculously turns water into wine at a marriage ceremony.
 He is God incarnate who dies at Easter, sometimes through crucifixion, but who resurrects on the third day.
 He is a savior who offers his followers redemption through partaking in a meal of bread and wine, symbolic of his body and blood.